Sakura Trick: Characters

 Haruka and Yū's classmate and their class representative.
-Despite enjoying teasing others and playing pranks on them, she is actually quite perceptive, particularly when it comes to what Haruka and Yū might be up to.
-She went to middle school with Yuzu and Kotone and has two siblings; a brother and sister.
-She becomes the student council president during her third year, after Sumi graduates.
-Later on in the manga series, she develops romantic feelings for Yuzu.
-Kaede later confesses her feelings toward Yuzu, and the latter accepts her feelings.
-After her confession, Kaede sticks closer to Yuzu as well as teasing her more, often about their relationship when the other girls are around, much to Yuzu's embarrassment.
+She likes to tease others, and is particularly perceptive when it comes to what Haruka and Yū are up to.
+She went to middle school with Yuzu and Kotone and has a brother and sister.
+She becomes the student council president during her third year.
+Later on in the story, she develops romantic feelings for Yuzu and confesses to her, who accepts Kaede's confession.
+After the two become a couple, Kaede sticks closer to Yuzu and often teases her about their relationship when the other girls are around, much to Yuzu's embarrassment.